shawnmcrowley/rag_local/README.md

     docker compose cp /usr/local/share/ca-certificates/*  ollama:/usr/local/share/ca-certificates/

+####  How to Update Certificates for Ollama Registry Access Behind Access Control

+This is how you fix it.

+Run this command to list the root certs currently installed on your machine.
+    sudo update-ca-certificates --fresh (Chances are you won’t see the one for Zscaler).
+Download Zscaler’s root cert in der format and convert it to pem (but make sure the extension is .crt.
+Otherwise it won’t work)
+    Copy the crt file (in my case, I named it Zscaler.crt) to /usr/local/share/ca-certificates Run this commad again
+    sudo update-ca-certificates --fresh
+It will read the crt file and add it to the available root cert store on your linux machine.
+Try docker pull hello-world again.

+It will go to docker site and download its cert.
+Since docker site cert was signed by Zscaler, your computer will check the matching root cert of zscaler.
+Since your computer now has the file, it will validate the cert (that was signed by Zscaler) is legit and proceed without any errors.

 #### Connect to Web UI to validate models and Test

 Open [http://localhost:8080](http://localhost:8080) with your browser to see the WebUI.